GDIATTA/AWS_Data_Engineer/README.md

 #### Chapter 1 :
 #### ------------------------------------------------------- Visual ETL with AWS Glue Studio ------------------------------------------------------------- :

-##### We want to make an ETL like : Source : S3 Bucket  --------> Transform --------> Target : S3 Bucket
+ We want to make an ETL like : Source : S3 Bucket  --------> Transform --------> Target : S3 Bucket

-** AWS Glue Studio ** It's a simple visual interface in AWS Glue Studio to create your ETL/ELT jobs.
+**AWS Glue Studio** It's a simple visual interface in AWS Glue Studio to create your ETL/ELT jobs.
 For that, the first thing we are going to do, is creating a job :

-###### 1. Connect to the console.
+1. Connect to the console.
-###### 2. Choose ETL jobs from the navigation pane.
+2. Choose ETL jobs from the navigation pane.
-###### 3. Select an option create a job from a sample job:
+3. Select an option create a job from a sample job:
    - 3.1.
 Visual ETL job to join multiple sources – Read three CSV files, combine the data, change the data types, then write the data to Amazon S3 <br> and catalog it for querying later.

-      3.2) Spark notebook using Pandas – Explore and visualize data using the popular Pandas framework combined with Spark.<br>
+   - 3.2.
+Spark notebook using Pandas – Explore and visualize data using the popular Pandas framework combined with Spark.<br>

-      3.3) Spark notebook using SQL – Use SQL to get started quickly with Apache Spark.
+   - 3.3.
+Spark notebook using SQL – Use SQL to get started quickly with Apache Spark.
 Access data through the AWS Glue Data Catalog and transform it<br> using familiar commands.

 ###### 4) Choose Create sample job.